6 Ways To Cleanse The World

 The reason that pollution is happening on such a large scale is largely due to the fact that so many people don't believe that one person can make a difference.
 (People don't think that throwing away 1 aluminum can is going to make a difference and because of this attitude 50 Billion of them get thrown away every year in America alone!)

 Every little bit makes a difference, and "Dan Millman" (the author of the amazing book "The Way Of The Peaceful Warrior") once said that anytime he goes somewhere he makes it a point to pick up a piece of trash so that everywhere he goes will be a little bit cleaner just because he was there.
-I think that this is a wonderful attitude to have and I guarantee that if you go to a beach that is trashed and you start picking up the trash you will feel nature thanking you for it, and you will feel really good about it when you step back and see how much cleaner you made it.
+I think that this is a wonderful attitude to have and I guarantee that if you go to a beach that is trashed and you start picking up the trash you will feel nature thanking you for it, and you will be happy that you did it.

 We are all role models whether we like it or not, so please "Walk Lightly On The Earth".